 A pleasant tailwind often accompanies the vessel through the westerlies, and on both sides of the Convergence fly vast numbers of Antarctic and Subantarctic seabirds.

-You first approach Gough Island for a Zodiac cruise in Quest Bay, weather permitting.
-Northern rockhopper penguins and Subantarctic fur seals are often seen here.
-In previous years it has been possible for the vessel to circumnavigate all but four miles of the 33-mile circumference of the island, taking in the scenery and unrivalled abundance of wildlife.
+Today we plan to approach Gough Island for a Zodiac cruise in Quest Bay, if the weather permits.
+Here you might see northern rockhopper penguins and sub-Antarctic fur seals.
+In previous years, it has been possible for us to circumnavigate most of Gough Island’s 33-mile circumference, taking in this area’s splendid scenery and abundant wildlife.

 Seabirds and dolphins indigenous to this region often follow the vessel.